CS208 Logic & Algorithms

 Question 4(b) (1 mark)

-Next, zero is less than or equal to everything:
+Next, zero is less than or equal to everything (so that 0 is the bottom element of the ordering):

 (config (name "Question 4(b)") (assumptions (add-zero "∀x. add(x, 0) = x") (add-comm "∀x. ∀y. add(x, y) = add(y, x)") (add-assoc "∀x. ∀y. ∀z. add(x, add(y, z)) = add(add(x, y), z)")) (goal "∀x. ∃k. add(0, k) = x"))